rkdarst/scicomp/tut/testing-2/testing-2.rst

 * Test functions: extremely simple to write.

-* Test classes: Needs a little bit more structure (but not too much), but you can easily use other thinsg like:
+* Test classes: Needs a little bit more structure (but not too much), but you can easily use other things like:

   * setup and teardown methods.

-    * setup: something run before the test (e.g. create an object or create temporary files)
+    * setup: something run before the test (e.g. create an object or create temporary files used by multiple tests)

     * teardown: something run after the test (e.g. remove temporary files)